$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Preliminaries

-Now, we recall the famous Franks' Lemma which one enable us to perform non-linear perturbations along a finite piece of an orbit from linear perturbations, in particular the above lemmas.
-See \cite{F} and \cite{HT}.
+Now, we recall a symplectic version of the well-known Franks Lemma in \cite{F}, which enable us to perform non-linear perturbations along a finite invariant set, namely a peridic orbit, from linear perturbations (in particular, from those given in previous lemmas).

-For that, we consider $(M,\omega)$ be a symplectic manifold as in the introduction.
-As in the linear case, a diffeomorphism $f$ over $M$ is a symplectic diffeomorphism iff $f^*\omega=\omega$.
-Recall we have denoted by $\dw$ de set formed by symplectic diffeomorphisms on $M$.